kokodak/kokodak/README.md

 **[Just follow this link and leave a guestbook comment.](https://github.com/kokodak/kokodak/issues/new?assignees=&labels=&projects=&template=guestbook-template.md&title=Hi%2C+kokodak%21)**

-Your guestbook will be added to the body of the issue, please wait a few moments after the issue is published.
+Your guestbook will be added to HERE, please wait a few moments after the issue is published.

 ---